ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 We've established the service; we can now create other functions.

 First, since GATT is connection-based, we need a disconnection callback function.
-This functions restarts advertising after a disconnect occurs, so a device can find and reconnect to a lost board.
+This functions restarts advertising after a disconnect occurs, so a phone can find and reconnect to a lost board.
 If we don't include this function, we'll have to restart the board to be able to reconnect to it:

 ```c
 	void disconnectionCallback(Gap::Handle_t handle, Gap::DisconnectionReason_t reason)